Admission and Use

 Is wireless Internet access available at the Library?

-First-time visitors are asked to bring a photo ID.
 Use of the Library requires registration.
-Library cards are for use by the individuals to whom they are issued.
+Library cards and temporary barcode numbers are for use by the individuals to whom they are issued.
 They are non-transferable.
-By accepting the cards, researchers agree to follow the policies of the Library.
-To register and for more information about admission and use of the Library, see Visit > Library > Admission.
+By accepting the cards or temporary barcode numbers, researchers agree to follow the policies of the Library.
+To register and for more information about admission and use of the Library, see Visit > Library.

-Purses or bags that exceed the dimensions of 9” x 12” x 3” must be checked.
-All laptop and camera cases must be checked.
+Purses or bags that exceed the dimensions of 9” x 12” x 3” must be self checked in the reading room.
+All laptop and camera cases must be self checked.
 Luggage is not permitted and will not be checked.

-All coats and other outerwear must be checked.
+All coats and other outerwear must be self checked.

-All food, drinks (including water), candy, and gum are not permitted in the Reading Room and other public areas.
-A drinking fountain is available.
+All food, drinks, candy, and gum are not permitted in the reading room and other public areas.

 Collections and Research